jakemcc/jakemccrary.com/source/_posts/2017-11-25-parsing-multiple-date-formats.markdown

 The code throwing the exceptions was parsing strings into Joda-Time DateTime objects using the [clj-time](https://github.com/clj-time/clj-time) library.

 The code was calling [clj-time.coerce/from-string](https://github.com/clj-time/clj-time/blob/cce58248937bc05452ebfc8b65134961227a554e/src/clj_time/coerce.clj#L33-L38) which calls [clj-time.format/parse](https://github.com/clj-time/clj-time/blob/cce58248937bc05452ebfc8b65134961227a554e/src/clj_time/format.clj#L156-L165). `format/parse` iterates through up to approximately 50 formatters in an attempt to parse whatever string you pass it.
-If one of these formatters doesn’t parse the string, it throws an exception which format/parse catches and ignores before going to the next formatter.
+If one of these formatters doesn’t parse the string, it throws an exception which `format/parse` catches and ignores before attempting the next formatter.

-This is pretty wasteful.
+This was pretty wasteful.
 This was especially wasteful in the code I was working in since it only needed to handle two different date formats.

 Luckily, Joda-Time has a way to build a formatter that handles multiple formats and clj-time provides access to it.
 Below is code that creates a formatter that handles two different formats.